lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     FP=0 can be useful to build compression Rules for protocols headers in which some fields order is irrelevant.
 An example could be uri-queries in CoAP.
     Care needs to be exercised when writing Rules containing FP=0 values.
-    Inded, it may result in decompressed packets having fields ordered differently compared to the original packet.
+    Indeed, it may result in decompressed packets having fields ordered differently compared to the original packet.

   * Once each header field has been associated with a Field Description with matching FID, DI and FP, each packet field's value is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field, using the matching operator (MO).
     If every field in the packet header satisfies the corresponding matching operators (MO) of a Rule (i.e. all MO results are True), that Rule is valid for use to compress the header.